geoffswc/MongoDB-Python-Workshop/README.md

 How to insert JSON multiple documents into a MongoDB documents using Python code.

+### Sample-Atlas-DB.ipynb

+How to query a MongoDB hosted on Atlas through Python, including basic querying and regex.

 ## Installation and Setup

+For the Atlas-related notebooks, you'll need to create an Atlas account.
+Instructions are in the workbooks.

-For most of the workbooks above, you'll need to install MongoDB and populate a document database with JSON files from the CORD-19 dataset.
+For the local installation notebooks, you'll need to install MongoDB and populate a document database with JSON files from the CORD-19 dataset.
 Instructions are in the CORD-19-Reseach-Data-Set.ipynb workbook.